kubowania/distance-matrix-routing-with-tom-tom-api/README.md

-# Distance Matric Routing App
+# Distance Matrix Routing App

 Have you ever wanted to build a delivery app that will calculate the shortest distance from each drop off spot?
 Get extra API requests using ANIAKUBOW *after(!)* signing up, here: https://bit.ly/3uCAkvK